Underwood-Inc/strixun-stream-suite/docs/services/otp-auth-service/privacy-audit.md

-# Privacy & User Management System - Comprehensive Audit & Implementation Plan [EMOJI]

-> **Complete audit of privacy features, user preferences, customer creation, and sensitive data access request system**
+# Privacy & User Management System - Comprehensive Audit & Implementation Plan ★ > **Complete audit of privacy features, user preferences, customer creation, and sensitive data access request system**

 ---

-## [EMOJI] Executive Summary
+## ★ Executive Summary

 This document provides a comprehensive audit of the privacy and user management system requirements, identifying what exists, what's missing, and what needs to be built to support: